POSTMAN BEST PRACTICES

 Recommended practices:

-- Configure GitHub branch protection to require passing API tests before merging changes.
+- Configure GitHub branch protection rules to require passing Postman collection tests before merging.

 Slack and Microsoft Teams integrations: Stay informed about API changes